mrkrause/matlibFLAC/README.md

 ## To do
  * **SEEKTABLE**: The FLAC format supports SEEKTABLES, which accelerates random access to pre-determined parts of the file.
 These are not yet supported.
- * **Parallel supprt**  Obviously, you cannot submit data in parallel for encoding, though it *should* be possible to read from a file in parallel.
-Right now, this crashes `parallel_function.m`--it looks like it "migrates" the objects without calling the copy constructor.
+ * **Parallel supprt**  Obviously, data cannot be encoded in parallel--you need to specify the order!
+It *should* be possible to read from a file in parallel (e.g., at different locations), but right now, this crashes `parallel_function.m`--it looks like it "migrates" the objects without calling the copy constructor.
  * **Copy** (for FileEncoder) and **load/save** constructors.
 This would mostly be useful for configuring a "template" encoder that could be reused.
  * **Metadata** The FLAC format allows for a ton of different metadata, ranging from simple text comments to album art.
 None of that is presently supported.